 The Group's business operations have a limited impact on the environment and natural resources.
 However, the Group realises its responsibility in minimising any negative environmental impacts caused by its business operations and pursues the best practices for environmental protection.
 We have formulated the ESG Policy to control the potential impact of our business activities on the environment.
-When making strategic expansion and investment plans in the future, we will also consider the impact of business activities on the environment and natural resources into decision-making factors, properly assess environmental risks and take appropriate countermeasures to reduce the impact.
+When making strategic expansion and investment plans in the future, we will also consider the impact of business activities on the environmental risks and take appropriate countermeasures to reduce the impact.